-All other property, plant and equipment assets, with the exception of assets under construction, community assets and infrastructure assets, are carried at current value.
+All other property, plant and equipment assets, except for assets under construction, community assets and infrastructure assets, are carried at current value.
 Further details of the measurement bases used are provided in the accounting policies section.
 Infrastructure and community assets are measured at depreciated historic cost, whilst assets under construction are measured at historic cost.
 Heritage assets are measured at market value where this exists, or replacement cost.
 Intangible assets are measured initially at cost and then usually carried at amortised cost.

-The Valuation techniques adopted for each category of non current assets are in accordance with the requirements set out in the CIPFA Code of Practice.
+The Valuation techniques adopted for each category of non-current assets are in accordance with the requirements set out in the CIPFA Code of Practice.

-The 2023/24 balance sheet value of the council's non current assets (including current assets held for sale) is £1,507.142m.
-This has increased by £49.496m from the 2022/23 value of £1,457.646m.
+The 2024/25 balance sheet value of the council's non-current assets (including current assets held for sale) is £1,541.583m.
+This has increased by £34.441m from the 2023/24 value of £1,507.142m.

-Capital enhancements to the value of £80.308m were made to these assets during 2023/24 and Assets to the value of £13.893m were disposed of during the year.
+Capital enhancements to the value of £83.286m were made to these assets during 2024/25.
+This includes £15.072m for Right of Use Assets.
+Assets to the value of £15.845m were disposed of during the year.

-Non current assets were depreciated by £35.880m during 2023/24.
-This figure includes amortisation of intangible assets.
+Non-current assets were depreciated by £39.455m during 2024/25.
+This figure includes amortisation of intangible assets and depreciation on Right of Use Assets.

 Valuations on the council's properties are carried out by qualified valuers within the council's Asset and Property Management Team.
-A revaluation programme exists which set out when each category of Asset will be valued and during 2023/24 this programme included Admin Accommodation, Allotments and Community Centres.
-In addition, Schools have been revalued again in 2023/24.
+A revaluation programme exists which set out when each category of Asset will be valued and during 2024/25 this programme included Park and Ride sites and libraries.
+In addition, Schools and car parks have been revalued again in 2024/25.